 This template is called the Ink Saver because the appearance is basic black, white, and gray with no other color.
 It’s the only one on this list like it, so if you prefer to keep color out of your business cards, this is the template for you.

 This block-style business card gives you two simple colors.
 Your contact information is separately nicely from the company name.
 And you can see there is a good amount of room to include your email address, phone number, physical address, and website.

 If you like the block-style template but are not crazy about the colors, take a look at this business card.
 It has a business-like blue and a basic appearance.
 Once again, you have plenty of room for all of your contact details.

 Maybe you’re pretty savvy with Microsoft Word and are familiar with adding images, colors, and text blocks easily.
 If this sounds like you and what you really want is to create your own business cards from scratch, you can still use a template for the sheet layout.

 Have You Used Microsoft Word for Business Cards?

-You can use Microsoft Word for so many things, from professional reports to meeting agendas.
+You can use Microsoft Word for so many things, including professional reports, meeting agendas, and cover pages for documents.
 So if you use Word regularly, consider using its business card templates.
 If you use Adobe Illustrator, you can create business cards with it too.

 And if you’re working on growing your business, have a look at the best business computers worth buying.